digital-asset/daml/ledger/participant-state/kvutils/tools/README.md

   omitted.

 * the optional parameter `adapt=true` can be set to enable dar-export "adaptation".
-The adaptation process attempt to map the identifiers from the export file with the ones of dar file when those latter differ only in their package ID.
+The adaptation process attempts to map the identifiers from the export file with the ones of dar file when those latter differ only in their package ID.
 This can be used when the original DAML source used to generate the ledger export is only slightly